sagarmusabbir/bracketui/README.md

 }
 ```

-*2. After that you can use the ThemeToggle in any part of your website.
+*After that you can use the ThemeToggle in any part of your website.
 Here the ThemeToggle is used on a Navbar component.*

 ```
 import { ThemeToggle } from "@thirdbracket/bracketui";